Macron says Russia can't win in Ukraine after strike on mall

 “There was a black tunnel, smoke, fire,” he said.
 “I started to crawl.
 I saw the sun up there, and my brain was telling me I need to save myself.”

-The unusually intense spate of fire in recent days came as the G-7 leaders pledged continued support for Ukraine and prepared new sanctions against Russia, including a price cap on oil and higher tariffs on goods.
+The unusually intense spate of fire came as the G-7 leaders pledged continued support for Ukraine and prepared new sanctions against Russia, including a price cap on oil and higher tariffs on goods.

 Zelenskyy has called for more air defense systems from his Western allies to help his forces fight back.
-NATO’s support for Ukraine will be a major focus of a summit starting this week in Madrid as the alliance turns its attention once again to confronting an adversarial Russia.
+NATO’s support for Ukraine will be a major focus of a summit starting this week in Madrid.

 Russian Foreign Minister Sergey Lavrov warned the West that “the more weapons are pumped into Ukraine, the longer the conflict will continue and the longer the agony of the Nazi regime backed by Western capitals will last.”